msterkowiec/AMTL/readme.txt

 - move constructor and move assignment handled in amt::map and amt::vector
 - iterators of vector; also missing reserve, emplace
 - completion of code for verification of numeric overflow: a) 64-bit types, b) double/float c) double/float on the right of operators
-- set, list, deque, queue, array, forward_list, stack, priority_queue, multiset, multimap
+- list, deque, queue, array, forward_list, stack, priority_queue, multiset, multimap
 - unordered_map, unordered_set, unordered_multimap, unordered_multiset
 - vector<bool>
 - last but not least: a) prepare test suite b) test AMTL with as large codebase as possible (replacing as many types from std with amt as possible)